 - Reaffirm our commitment to actively collaborate with the Environmental Studies academic program, other campus centers, student organizations, faculty, and other staff as we work toward exposing and eliminating racism in all forms at Middlebury.

 To support our focus on transformational leadership and change, we will engage in regular check-ins, internal assessments, and capacity-building opportunities to provide institutional memory for the Franklin Environmental Center, holding ourselves accountable and sharing what we are learning from our efforts.
-We welcome your insights and suggestions now and going forward as well.
-We will also provide a place on our website to share our progress and invite further input.
+We welcome insights and suggestions.